Cleaning & Organizing

 Running or walking shoes that easily bend in half at the midsole may increase your risk of injury.
 Give them the boot.
 Remember, the average sneaker life span: 300 to 500 miles, or about six months.

-Throw out: Old saline solution, sunscreen, and medications
+Old saline solution and medications

 Even unopened saline solution and drugs can quickly become less potent past their expiration dates.
 Toss ’em.
-And high temperatures degrade sunscreen, so replace it once a year.

 Most pitcher filters will remove contaminants from 40 gallons of water—about three months’ worth of normal use.
 After that, the filter is useless.
 Replace it.
 Tip: No warning light or timer on your filter?
 Slow flow indicates it’s maxed out.
 Watch out for these other things in your home that could hurt your health.

-Throw out: Pesticides more than two years old
+Pesticides more than two years old